How to keep premiums affordable

 4. Look at your waiting period and benefit period.

 You can change the waiting period and/or benefit period on income protection cover to reduce the premiums you pay.
-If you’re willing to wait longer for your first payment or reduce your benefit period (the time you’re eligible to receive income protection payments), you’ll pay less.
+If you’re willing to wait longer for your first payment or reduce your benefit period (the time you’re eligible to receive income protection payments), you may pay less.

 5. Change your payment frequency.